Wilcolab/Anythink-Market-p31ipxug/README.md

 ## Project Structure

+- python-server/
+  - src/
+    - main.py — FastAPI application implementing two routes: `POST /tasks` (add a task) and `GET /tasks` (list tasks).
+    - __init__.py — package marker.
+  - requirements.txt — Python dependencies required by the server (e.g., FastAPI, Uvicorn).
+  - Dockerfile — Docker image definition used to build and run the FastAPI server.
+- docker-compose.yml — Defines the service for the FastAPI app, builds the image and exposes port 8000 for access.

+This layout keeps the application code, dependencies, and container configuration separate for easy development and deployment.

 The project has the following files and directories:

 - `python-server/src/main.py`: This file contains the implementation of the FastAPI server with two routes.
 It handles adding a task to a list and retrieving the list.